 - quit smoking apps

-Quitting cold turkey isn’t for everyone.
+Quitting smoking cold turkey isn’t for everyone.
 The withdrawal symptoms can be intense, especially if you’ve smoked for a long time.
-With some preparation and determination, though, quitting smoking this way means your health begins to improve sooner rather than later.

 However, with some preparation and determination, quitting smoking this way might help your health improve more quickly and increase your chances of remaining abstinent.

 It’s important to let other people know of your decision to quit.
 This can allow them to better help you on your smoking cessation journey.